coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 check succeeds, the animal performs the task or trick on its next action.

-"*Push" an Animal:* To push an animal means to get it to perform a task or trick that it doesn't know but is physically capable of performing.
+“*Push” an Animal:* To push an animal means to get it to perform a task or trick that it doesn’t know but is physically capable of performing.
 This category also covers making an animal perform a forced march or forcing it to hustle for more than 1 hour between sleep cycles.
 If the animal is wounded or has taken any nonlethal damage or ability score